 In a few days, my friend Shikha is going on a vacation to Goa with a guy she has been sleeping with for six years, but whom she has never once called her boyfriend.
+They have a friends with benefits relationship.
 They live in different cities, but inevitably, a few times in a month, they find each other somewhere in the middle, have their few days of romance, and then go their separate ways.
-This arrangement is generally called having a ‘friend with benefits.’

 In one of the episodes of Mad Men, Betty seduces Don at Bobby’s summer camp, right after both of them have remarried.
 After the woodland escapade, while they are lying together in bed, Betty says to Don about his new wife, “That poor girl.
 She doesn’t know that loving you is the worst way to get to you.”
 Nasty but true.
 Sometimes romantic friendships or a friend with benefits can offer you a type of intimacy that even committed relationships cannot.